arcus-azure/arcus.observability/docs/README.md

 `npm run docusaurus docs:version v1.1`

-3. Update NuGet install statements to include `--version {version}`
+3. Update NuGet install statements to include `--version {version}`.
 This needs to be done in `01-index.md` & `02-Features/correlation.md`.

 #### What does tagging do?